Chapter 2:

 The priest points the end of the staff towards Osric's forehead in Catalina’s arms.

 “We would like to thank you, God, for letting this babe reach one year of age.
-Please allow the grand sage to watch over him.
+Please allow the Grand Sage to watch over him.
 Please bless this child.”

 The tip of the staff emits a faint golden glow.

 Is this magic?
 Please tell me there really is magic here, I want to be a wizard so bad!
+Osric stares at the staff intently.

 “Thank you, Father.
 We must go.”
 Catalina briskly walks to the door, pulling Randolf by the wrist.